nathan-alden-sr/stardew-valley/min-max/1.5/spreadsheet.md

 The *Daily* tab has four pieces of information, all of which may be selected from a drop-down list after selecting the cell.
 At the beginning of each day in your run, select the *Daily* tab and update the values as necessary.

-1. *Season* indicates what season it is.
+1. *Season* indicates what Season it is.
 2. *Day* indicates what day it is.
 3. *Tomorrow's Weather* indicates what tomorrow's weather will be, as reported by the [Television](https://stardewvalleywiki.com/Television).
 4. *Today's Luck* indicates what today's luck will be, as reported by the Television.